COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 Let's start with definitions.
 "Contingency Plan" is a term used in risk management to mitigate a risk that could have unwelcome or serious consequences.

 After COVID-19 closed schools, school districts were concerned that they could not provide the services in children's IEPs.
-Some State Departments of Education encouraged or allowed school districts to create a new type of document called a Contingency Learning Plan (CLP).
+Some State Departments of Education encouraged school districts to create a new type of document called a Contingency Learning Plan or Emergency Learning Plan.

-A Contingency Learning Plan is the district's (unilateral) offer of a free appropriate public education (FAPE) for the rest of the 2019-20 school year.
-Contingency Learning Plans are IEPs that were amended by the district and are presented as the district's "good faith effort" to provide a FAPE.[1]
+A Contingency Learning Plan is the district's offer of a free appropriate public education (FAPE) for the rest of the 2019-20 school year.
+Contingency Learning Plans are based on IEPs that were unilaterally changed or amended by the district and presented to parents as the district's "good faith effort" to provide a FAPE.[1]

 Who develops CLPs?
 Are parents involved in making decisions about their child's Contingency Learning Plan?

-After reading about Contingency Learning Plans on the websites of several State Departments of Education, it was clear that the rules for developing CLPs differ from one state to another.
-All states do not offer or encourage Contingency Learning Plans.
+After reading about Contingency Learning Plans on the websites of several State Departments of Education, it became clear that the rules for developing CLPs differ from state to state.
+Some states don't mention or discourage schools from developing Contingency Learning Plans.

-In some States, a teacher, a case manager, or another member of the child's IEP team develops the Contingency Learning Plan.
+In general, a teacher, case manager, or another member of the child's IEP team develops the Contingency Learning Plan for a child, with no input from the child's parents.

 While most State Departments of Education stress the need to "consult with parents and providers," parents report that their child's school did not consult with them before creating a Contingency Learning Plan for their child.
 These parents learned about the CLP when they received a copy of the plan by mail or email.